GaloisInc/saw-script/doc/manual/manual.md

 #### 32-Bit Key Expansion

-The next function of substantial behavior that we wish to verify has type
+The next function of substantial behavior that we wish to verify has the following prototype:

 ~~~~c
 void s20_expand32( uint8_t *k